 The benefits of juice fasting go beyond toxin release from your body and an abundant supply of nutrients.
 It can also help to boost your immune system, aid in digestion, and get rid of a few extra pounds.
 Perhaps the biggest benefit of juice fasting is this: it can help you become more conscious of the food you are eating.

 A healthy diet does not limit us from occasionally eating fried foods or eating way too much of that yummy cheesecake.
-On a juice fast, it can become very apparent just how well (or bad) we have been eating, and the affect of that realization can last well after the cleanse is over.
+On a juice fast, it can become very apparent just how well (or bad) we have been eating, and the effect of that realization can last well after the cleanse is over.

 What to Expect